 If you google ayahuasca retreats, you will see that there are so many centers in the Iquitos area.
 The ones that have a website are targeting westerners, hence the prices are high.
-I am talking about like $2000 for a week!
+I am talking about like $2000 for a week.

 - The Sacred Valley Tribe is another group that organizes ceremonies pretty often at a reasonable price in the Sacred Valley (Cusco/Pisac area).

-- There is a shaman in Salento, Colombia who holds ceremonies.
-I almost went to his ceremony with a bunch of backpackers but he declined me since I was in my moon period (that is a common thing with ayahuasca due to female/male energy conflict).
+- There is a shaman in Salento, Colombia who holds ayahuasca ceremonies.
+I almost went to his ceremony with a bunch of backpackers but he declined me since I was in my moon period (that is a common thing with ayahuasca due to the female/male energy conflict).
 If you go to La Serrano hostel in Salento (an eco-hostel and a beautiful place to stay in), they would tell you where/when or simply bring you with them.

 - Taita Tulio’s yage ceremonies in Putumayo, Colombia: Taita Tulio and Taita Querubin are the elders of my long-time shaman Alberto and I have been fortunate enough to sit with them in several occasions.
-They are from the Kofan tribe and perform authentic ceremonies following their routes in their indigenous outfits, and playing their amazing instruments.
+They are from the Cofan tribe and perform authentic ceremonies following their routes in their indigenous outfits, and playing their amazing instruments.